Lezette/Lezette/README.md

 - 😄 Pronouns: She/Her
 - ⭐️ I'm looking to contribute to open-source projects that raise awareness about web accessibility.
-- 💬 Ask me about web accessibility or creating a better experience for women in the tech community!
+- 💬 Ask me about web accessibility or Bézier curves!
 - ⚡ Fun fact: I used to work as a backend PHP developer, specializing in Laravel.
-However, my true passion for web development blossomed when I started frontend.
-Since then, I've found great joy in creating amazing user experiences.
+However, I found my true passion for web development when I started frontend.
-- 🤖 Geeky fun fact: I'm a CSS enthusiast!
+- 🤖 I'm a CSS enthusiast!
 I've gathered loads of interesting CSS facts and theories along the way.
-There's just something so cool about playing with CSS and creating eye-catching website designs.
+And if you don't stop me I might just spend hours talking about them
-- 🛫 I'm a digital nomad
+- 🛫 I'm a part-time digital nomad

 ### 💡 Skills:

-- 🛠️ Frontend: CSS, HTML, React/Gatsby/NextJS, Vue/Nuxt, Typescript.
+- 🛠️ Frontend: CSS, HTML, React/NextJS, Typescript.
 - 🛠️ Testing and Security best practices
 - 🛠️ Frontend performance optimization
 - 🛠️ Accessibility: I have experience implementing accessibility standards, and running automated, manual, and assistive technology a11y testing.
 - 🛠️ Interactivity: I have experience creating interactive features and implementing smooth web animations.
-- 🛠️ Technical writing: I currently write beginner-friendly articles on [dev.to](https://dev.to/ilizette) and [freeCodeCamp](https://www.freecodecamp.org/news/author/elizabeth).
+- 🛠️ Technical writing: I currently write beginner-friendly articles on [dev.to](https://dev.to/ilizette) and [freeCodeCamp](https://www.freecodecamp.org/news/author/elizabethmeshioye/).

 🎯 I am always eager to stay updated with the latest frontend technologies and best practices to enhance my development process.